BahaaKaaki/FINANCEAI-HUB/docs/SYSTEM_ARCHITECTURE.md

 ## Overview

-The AI Financial Data System is a comprehensive platform built with modern Python technologies, designed for scalability, maintainability, and intelligent financial data processing.
+The AI Financial Data System is a platform built with modern Python technologies, designed for scalability, maintainability, and intelligent financial data processing.
 The system follows a modular architecture with clear separation of concerns.

 ## Architecture Diagram